Pronator Syndrome

 What is Pronator Syndrome?

-What causes Pronator Syndrome?
+What Causes Pronator Syndrome?

-What are the symptoms of Pronator Syndrome?
+What Are the Symptoms of Pronator Syndrome?

 Pronator syndrome typically causes an aching pain in the forearm.
 The hand muscles are weakened, and grip and fine motor movements may be affected.
 Numbness and tingling may occur in the thumb and index finger.